-Disclos sure of the creation of copyrightable works Jagiellonian University Description The specific disclosure process has been established for copyrightable works of the created within an HEI due to specific regime foreseen for such works in the practice Polish copyright law There are three categories of copyrightable works distinguished with differ- ent regulations related to them: non scientific works, scientific works, software, e-learning materials, copyrightable da tabases and research reg- isters.
+Disclos ure of the creation of copyrightable works Jagiellonian University Description The specific disclosure process has been establishe ed for copyrightable works of the created within an HEI due to specific regime foreseen for such works in the practice Polish copyright law There are three categories of copyrightable works distinguished with differ- ent regulations related to them: non scientific works, scientific works, - software, e-learning materials, copyrightable da tabases and research reg- isters.

-HEI' units involved The university employee is obliged to notify by the disclosure form the work capable for further commercial exploitation to the head of his unit within 14 days from creation of the work, if the University may acquire the rights to the work on the basis of the Rules and the law in force.
-The obligation of reporting applies to software and databases works.
-It is also incumbent upon a person who has created the work to which the University is/or might be entitled on the basis of copyright law or to which the university has the priority of publication.
-The obligation of reporting of the work other than mentioned above concerns an employee, only when the director of a unit or the Rector announces a will of using University powers to an author, category of authors or to a university unit.
 Reporting is done through a specific disclosure form containing personal data of the creator and the description of the work.
 The head of the university unit has 6 months for the adoption of the work.
+In the case of adoption a statement from the head of the unit is needed.HEI' units involved- Centre for Innovations, Technology Transfer and University Development as responsible unit - Dean of Faculty concerned - Researchers concernedExpected effectThe practice allows to better monitor and control of the creation of specific copyrightable research results which might be in consequence exploited by The university employee is obliged to notify by the disclosure form the work capable for further commercial exploitation to the head of his unit within 14 days from creation of the work, if the University may acquire the rights to the work on the basis of the Rules and the law in force.
+The obligation of reporting applies to software and databases works.
+It is also incumbent upon a person who has created the work to which the Uni- versity is/or might be entitled on the basis of copyright law or to which the university has the priority of publication.
+The obligation of reporting of the work other than mentioned above con- cerns an employee, only when the director of a unit or the Rector announces a will of using University powers to an author, category of authors or to a university unit.
+The head of the university unit has 6 months for the adoption of the work.
+In the case of adoption a statement from the head of the unit is needed.HEI' units involved- Centre for Innovations, Technology Transfer and University Development as responsible unit - Dean of Faculty concerned - Researchers concernedExpected effectThe practice allows to better monitor and control of the creation of specific copyrightable research results which might be in consequence exploited by Reporting is done through a specific disclosure form containing personal data of the creator and the description of the work.
+HEI' units Centre for Innovations, Technology Transfer and University Development as responsible unit Dean of Faculty concerned Researchers concerned Expected effect The practice allows to better monitor and control of the creation of specific copyrightable research results which might be in consequence exploited by The head of the university unit has 6 months for the adoption of the work.
 In the case of adoption a statement from the head of the unit is needed.
-Centre for Innovations, Technology Transfer and University Development as responsible unit Dean of Faculty concerned - Researchers concerned Expected effect The practice allows to better monitor and control of the creation of specific copyrightable research results which might be in consequence exploited by the University
+Expected effect The practice allows to better monitor and control of the creation of specific copyrightable research results which might be in consequence exploited by HEI' units involved Centre for Innovations, Technology Transfer and University Development as responsible unit Dean of Faculty concerned Researchers concerned the University Expected effect The practice allows to better monitor and control of the creation of specific copyrightable research results which might be in consequence exploited by the University